kapub12345/KapubNet/README.md

 -fast attack
 -captcha solver
 By Kapub
-with some help of SqLost
+with some help of SqLost for the menu